NuVinci continuously variable transmission

-The NuVinci Continuously Variable Planetary Transmission is a type of roller-based continuously variable transmission (CVT) manufactured and marketed by the American company Fallbrook Technologies Inc. The design saw its initial market application as a bicycle gearing system, first available in December 2006 in the Netherlands and United States.
-NuVinci CVP technology is also currently under development for other applications, including wind turbines, light electric vehicles, outdoor power equipment, and automotive front-end accessory drives.
+Nuvinci Cycling technology currently under development for other applications, including wind turbines, light electric vehicles, outdoor power equipment, and automotive front-end accessory drives.

 History

-Mechanical variators have existed since the 1800s, and they have been used successfully in machinery, particularly the Kopp tilting ball variator.
+Mechanical variators existed since the 1800s, and have been used successfully in machinery, particularly the Kopp tilting ball variator.
 Various attempts have been made to implement them in vehicle transmissions, but commercial success has been elusive.